solana-labs/solana/svm/doc/spec.md

 Consumers can customize this plug-in to use their own Solana account source, caching, and more.

-### `SanitizedTransaction`
+### `SVMTransaction`

-A "sanitized" Solana transaction is a transaction that has undergone the various checks required to evaluate a transaction against the Solana protocol ruleset.
+An SVM transaction is a transaction that has undergone the various checks required to evaluate a transaction against the Solana protocol ruleset.
 Some of these rules include signature verification and validation of account indices (`num_readonly_signers`, etc.).

-A `SanitizedTransaction` contains:

-- `SanitizedMessage`: Enum with two kinds of messages - `LegacyMessage` and `LoadedMessage` - both of which contain:
-    - `MessageHeader`: Vector of `Pubkey` of accounts used in the transaction.
-    - `Hash` of recent block.
-    - Vector of `CompiledInstruction`.
-    - In addition, `LoadedMessage` contains a vector of `MessageAddressTableLookup` - list of address table lookups to load additional accounts for this transaction.
-- A Hash of the message
-- A boolean flag `is_simple_vote_tx` - shortcut for determining if the transaction is merely a simple vote transaction produced by a validator.
+A `SVMTransaction` is a trait that can access:

-- A vector of `Signature` - the hash of the transaction message encrypted using the signing key (for each signer in the transaction).
+- `signatures`: the hash of the transaction message encrypted using the signing key (for each signer in the transaction).
+- `static_account_keys`: Slice of `Pubkey` of accounts used in the transaction.
+- `account_keys`: Pubkeys of all accounts used in the transaction, including those from address table lookups.
+- `recent_blockhash`: Hash of a recent block.
+- `instructions_iter`: An iterator over the transaction's instructions.
+- `message_address_table_lookups`: An iterator over the transaction's address table lookups.
+These are only used in V0 transactions, for legacy transactions the iterator is empty.

 ### `TransactionCheckResult`